MGSimard/vertexblog/README.md

 - [ ]
 - [ ]
 - [ ]
+- [ ] Create a shortcut for a dxdiag type thing that lists info about the site
 - [ ] Create blog + server action
 - [ ] Create post + server action
 - [ ] Submit/Modify/Delete post + server actions